nikolapeja6/gi-crispr-cas9/_includes/crispr.md

 CRISPR technology has also been applied in the food and agricultural industries to vaccinate industrial cultures (for yogurt, for example) against viruses.
 It is also being used in crops to improve yield, drought tolerance and nutritional properties.
 Another potential application is to create **gene drives**.
 These are genetic systems, which increase the chances of a particular trait passing on from parent to offspring.
 Eventually, over the course of generations, the trait spreads through entire populations, according to the Wyss Institute.
 Gene drives can aid in controlling the spread of diseases such as malaria by enhancing sterility among the disease vector — female Anopheles gambiae mosquitoes — according to the 2016 Nature Biotechnology article.
 In addition, gene drives could also be used to eradicate invasive species and reverse pesticide and herbicide resistance, according to a 2014 article by Kenneth Oye and colleagues, published in the journal Science.

-{% include image.html url="http://discovermagazine.com/~/media/Images/Issues/2015/may/mosquito7.jpg" description="Left: One copy of the altered gene is inherited, leading to a 50 percent chance of passing it on per generation.
-Right: By altering both chromosomes, gene drives ensure both copies of the altered gene are inherited, leading to a 100 percent chance of passing it on. [^10]" %}
+{% include image.html url="http://discovermagazine.com/~/media/Images/Issues/2015/may/mosquito7.jpg" description="**Left**: One copy of the altered gene is inherited, leading to a 50 percent chance of passing it on per generation. **Right**: By altering both chromosomes, gene drives ensure both copies of the altered gene are inherited, leading to a 100 percent chance of passing it on. [^10]" %}

 ### Drawbacks